IamLuisEscobar/Diabetic-Retinopathy-detection/README.md

 # Diabetic-Retinopathy-detection
-Project focus in the detection of diabetic retinopathy using some preprocessing techniques and Convolutional Neural Network as classifier.
+Project focus in the detection of diabetic retinopathy using a ConvNet as classifier.
 The objective of the project is to classify ocular fundus images as healthy or sick.
-Some preprocessing techniques were used to identify which of them provide better results.
-The classifier use InceptionV3 architecture as base model.
-Transfer learning and data augmentation were used during the training process.
+Some preprocessing techniques were used to test which of them provide better results.

 ### About the code [listed in alphabetical order]